Why Did Chris Choose to Become a Licensed Veterinary Technician Before Applying to Any Vet Schools?

-(Note from editor: If you want to see what a vet tech has to learn check out:
+(Note from the editor: If you want to see what a vet tech has to learn, why not check out:

 McCurnin’s Clinical Textbook for Veterinary Technicians.
-This book presents you with real life cases.
-Anyone enterering into the veterinary field who did not work in a vet clinic first should at the very least read this book, to become familiar with the vast array of knowledge and skill that a vet tech provides.)
+This book presents you with real-life cases.
+This book is for anyone entering into the veterinary field, who did not who did not have the privilege of going from vet tech to veterinarian.
+At the very least read this book, will help familiarize you with the vast array of knowledge that a vet tech provides.

 What made you want to become a licensed veterinary technician?

 My interest to become a licensed veterinary technician (LVT) was a part of my ultimate goal of becoming a veterinarian.
 Instead of pursuing a standard bachelor’s degree program with a potential minimal hands-on veterinary focused experience, I decided to take the licensed veterinary technician route.
 I knew it would give me a more in-depth and hands-on feel for the profession.
 The benefit of the professional license allowed me to further my skill level and I was able to make more money working as I was finishing a bachelor’s degree and applying to veterinary school.
 The other factor involved in becoming an LVT was finances.
 It was cheaper for me to attend LVT school than it was for me to attend other schools that I applied to.

 Do you think the fact that you were working as an LVT first will give you an advantage during clinical skills classes or when you first enter a practice?